safaris since 1995

 Highlights of the Mountain Gorilla Trek

-- All year round but we recommend advance planning in the popular “high season” from May to September when permits and accommodation are at a premium or in short supply.
+- Treks take place all year round but we recommend advance planning in the popular “high season” from June to September and January to February when permits and accommodation are at a premium or in short supply.

-- June to August are usually the driest months offering easier treks but you could have soft rain at any time.
+- July to October & January and February are usually the driest months offering easier treks but you could have soft rain at any time.

-- Conditions can be tougher in the “wet seasons” during March/April and October/November.
+- Conditions can be tougher in the “wet seasons” during April/May and November.

-- If you’re after more than just gorillas then think about a more complete Uganda safari…
+- If you’re after more than just gorillas then think about our classic Uganda safari.

-Road transfer from your Entebbe hotel to the airport for your flight (approx. 1.5 - 2 hours) to Bwindi Impenetrable Forest and on to Buhoma Lodge.
+Road transfer from your Entebbe hotel to the airport for your flight (approx. 1.5 - 2 hours) to Bwindi Impenetrable Forest and transfer by road to Buhoma Lodge.

 How to get there